-ClearMinds is a psychological counseling and assessment practice in Dubai dedicated to working with clients and families on a personal level; understanding them, feeling with them, and most importantly being a part of their growth and change.
-Here, a sense of accomplishment is felt because clients and families are seen progressively becoming happier, stronger, and more fulfilled in life.
+ClearMinds is a psychology counseling and assessment practice in Dubai dedicated to working with clients and families on a personal level; understanding them, feeling with them, and most importantly being a part of their growth and change.
+Here, a sense of accomplishment is felt because clients and families are seen progressively becoming happier & stronger.
 Our philosophy is that everyone, with the right support, has the potential to be happy and to live a fulfilling life.

 Nayla Daou, Psy.D. is a clinical psychologist in Dubai and founder of ClearMinds, Center for Emotional Health, DMCC.
 She currently works with children, teens, and young adults experiencing a wide range of behavioral and emotional difficulties.
 Dr. Nayla's subspecialty include treating young children and children experiencing trauma-related difficulties.
 She additionally has expertise in parent training, working carefully with parents to improve upon parenting skills and communication skills to effectively manage their children and teens’ behavior problems and to improve family relationships.
 More